athulpg007/AMAT/README.md

 ## Capabilities

 AMAT allows the user to peform low-fidelity broad sweep parametric studies; as well as high fidelity Monte Carlo simulations to quantify aerocapture performance.
 AMAT supports analysis for all atmosphere-bearing destinations in the Solar System except Jupiter and Saturn where aerocapture is not feasible in the near-future.
-AMAT includes a database of interplanetary trajectories to Venus, Uranus, and Neptune for quick reference.

 ### Venus Aerocapture Trajectories
 ![Venus Aerocapture Trajectories](https://raw.githubusercontent.com/athulpg007/AMAT/master/plots/craig-lyne-altitude.png)